MetaMask/core/docs/contributing.md

 ## Adding new packages

+> If you're migrating an existing package to the monorepo, please see [the package migration documentation](./package-migration-process-guide.md).
+> You may be able to make use of `create-package` when migrating your package, but there's a lot more to it.

 Manually a new monorepo package can be a tedious, even frustrating process.
 To spare us from that suffering, we have created a CLI that automates most of the job for us, creatively titled [`create-package`](../scripts/create-package/).
 To create a new monorepo package, follow these steps: